munificent/craftinginterpreters/book/functions.md

 When we get to [Part III][] and start working on a much more efficient implementation of Lox, we're going to care deeply about performance.
-Performance work requires measurement and that in turn means **benchmarks**.
+Performance work requires measurement, and that in turn means **benchmarks**.
 These are programs that measure the time it takes to exercise some corner of the interpreter.